ros-navigation/docs.nav2.org/tutorials/docs/using_docking.rst

 This is accomplished via plugins ``ChargingDock`` and ``NonChargingDock`` which implement the dock specifics like detecting the pose of the dock using sensor data, how to detect when the robot is in contact with the dock, and when charging has successfully started.
 A configuration of the docking server can contain a database of many docks of different plugin ``ChargingDock`` and ``NonChargingDock`` types to handle a broad range of docking locations and hardware dock revisions.
 Included with the package is an example ``SimpleChargingDock`` and ``SimpleNonChargingDock`` plugins which contains features and methods very common for robot docking.
-These support charging stations and docking with static infrastructure (ex. conveyer belts) or dynamic docking (ex pallets) locations.
+These support charging stations and docking with static infrastructure (ex. conveyor belts) or dynamic docking (ex pallets) locations.
 It is likely that you may be able to use this as well rather than developing your own dock plugin to get started.

 The docking procedure is as follows: